PiZissou/LayoutTool/README.md

 # What is it?

-	Layout is a window tool created for 3dsmax 2019-2021.
+LayoutTool is a window tool created for 3dsmax 2019-2021.
-	It helps layouters to :
+It helps layouter to :
   - apply settings to camera ( focus, lenght, etc...).
   - make shake cam.
   - make preview with options ( lights, guides, etc...).
   ...

 # Install & Loading
 /!\ Warning, this project needs externals TAT libraries that might not be included.

   - copy LayoutTool folder  to [yourCustomPath]
   - the commande "fileIn	[yourCustomPath]\LayoutTool\LayoutTool.ms"  will execute the file.
 This is the loader of the project

 # API